xixu-me/Xget/README.en.md

 podman compose up -d
 ```

-After deployment, Xget will be available at `http://<server-ip>:8080`.
+After deployment, Xget will run on port 8080.

-**Note**: Self-hosted deployment does not include Cloudflare Workers' global edge network acceleration.
+**Note**: Self-hosted deployment does not include global edge network acceleration.
 Performance depends on your server configuration and network environment.

 ## 🔧 Configuration